-Without the typical ingredients like wheat flour, refined sugars, or dairy, this is a healthier brunch choice
+This recipe doesn’t contain all of the typical pancake ingredients like wheat flour, refined sugars, or dairy; so it’s a more acceptable choice.

 - 4 eggs

 - 6tbsp (120ml) almond milk or other nut milk

 - 1⁄ 4tsp vanilla powder

 - Pinch of ground cinnamon